 - Ballard Designs

-To learn about more steps in the process, visit Creating a Design Plan in 4 Easy Steps!
+So now that you know how to start a decorating project, you can learn about the rest of the steps in this post!
+Creating a Design Plan in 4 Easy Steps!

 Time to get inspired!